 Before invoking Algorithm 1, Triangulator applies a number of preprocessing rules to the input graph G. First G is decomposed on its clique separators [53].
-The value of $f(G[C_i])$ is computed separately for each component $C_i$ in the decomposition and the value of f(G) is obtained by merging the values of $f(G[C_i])$ for each component using the mergeCost function.
-Furthermore, the optimal triangulations of each component are merged to form the optimal triangulation of G. Computation of the clique separator decomposition of G is done by first computing a minimal triangulation $H \in \mathrm{MT}(G)$ [6, 50, 53].
-The triangulation H is also used to obtain an upper bound U of f(G).
-The bound allows instance-specific pruning of the set of potential maximal cliques that need to be considered during Algorithm 1.
-More specifically, any $\Omega \in \Pi(G)$ which is shown to not be a maximal clique in any optimal triangulation of G is ignored.
-For a simple example, if $f(G) = \mathrm{TW}(G)$ , then all potential maximal cliques $\Omega$ for which $|\Omega| - 1 > U$ are ignored.
-We emphasize that these optimizations often do not significantly affect the overall running time of Triangulator.
+The value of $f(G[C_i])$ is computed separately for each component C_i in the decomposition and the value of f(G) is obtained by merging the values of $f(G[C_i])$ for each component using the mergeCost function.
+Furthermore, the optimal triangulations of each component are merged to form the optimal triangulation of G. Computation of the clique separator decomposition of G is done by first computing a minimal triangulation G is expected by first computing a minimal triangulation G is expected by first computing a minimal triangulation G is expected by first computing a minimal triangulation of G is expected by first computing a minimal triangulation of G is expected by first computing a minimal triangulation of G is expected by G is shown to not be a maximal clique in any optimal triangulation of G is ignored.
+For a simple example, if G is G is a maximal clique in any optimal triangulation of G is ignored.
+For a simple example, if G is G is that these optimizations often do not significantly affect the overall running time of Triangulator.
 As discussed in the previous section, the overall running time of Triangulator is for most problems dominated by the enumeration of the PMCs.
 Since pruning is only done after a PMC has been computed, it does not decrease the total number of PMCs that are enumerated.

 For treewidth and minimum fill-in, an additional preprocessing technique based on safe separators [14, 15] is applied.
-In more detail, let $v \in V(G)$ be a vertex of G such that the neighborhood N(v) requires one edge in order to be completed into a clique, i.e., such that $N(v)^2 \setminus E(G[N(v)]) = \{\{u, t\}\}$ for two vertices $u, t \in N(v)$ .
+In more detail, let $v \in V(G)$ be a vertex of G such that the neighborhood N(v) requires one edge in order to be completed into a clique, i.e., such that $N(v)^2 \setminus E(G[N(v)]) = \{\{u, t\}\}$ for two vertices $u, t \in N(v)$.
 During this phase of preprocessing, the edge $\{u, t\}$ is added to G [14, 15].
 A special case of this rule in graphs containing no clique separators is the elimination of all degree-two vertices.
 Finally, for minimum fill-in, we also use a known kernelization algorithm [46].
 Note that the kernelization algorithm also gives lower and upper bounds for minimum fill-in.

 Instantiating cliqueCost is straightforward for most of the problems considered in this work.
 However, instantiating $COV{\mathcal{G}}(\omega)$ for the generalized hypertreewidth problem and $FCOV{\mathcal{G}}(\omega)$ for the fractional hypertreewidth problem is non-trivial.
-For computing $COV{\mathcal{G}}(\omega)$ , we implemented a branch-and-bound set cover algorithm which branches on vertices that are still uncovered by the set of selected edges.
+For computing $COV{\mathcal{G}}(\omega)$, we implemented a branch-and-bound set cover algorithm which branches on vertices that are still uncovered by the set of selected edges.
 When choosing which edge to cover a vertex with, the algorithm tries edges that cover a maximal number of uncovered vertices first.
-For computing $FCOV{\mathcal{G}}(\omega)$ , we use the GLPK linear programming solver [42] and a straightforward linear programming model of fractional set cover.
+For computing $FCOV{\mathcal{G}}(\omega)$, we use the GLPK linear programming solver [42] and a straightforward linear programming model of fractional set cover.